MohammadJavadArdestani/solve-sudoku-by-CSP/README.md

 There is just one rule here: Each number should be unique in its row and column.

 ### Input:
-In the first-line enter n(dimension of table) </br>
+In the first-line enter n(dimension of table). </br>
-In the next n line put each num value in a row(you can put * for free cell)
+In the next n line put each num value in a row(you can put * for free cell).

 #### Example:
 7 </br>